mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-read-random-rrn-method.md

 A successful read operation optionally locks the record read as directed by the *lr* parameter and the locking properties of the file.

 The *mode* parameter is currently ignored.
-To maintain your code’s compatibility with future DCS enhancements, please use the value **ReadRandomMode.Equal** for this parameter.
+To maintain your code’s compatibility with future DG enhancements, please use the value **ReadRandomMode.Equal** for this parameter.

 Calling this method cancels "range mode".
 A prior successful call to [ReadRange](file-adapter-class-read-range-method.html) or [SeekRange](file-adapter-class-seek-range-method.html) places the **FileAdapter** in range mode, in which only records with keys in a specified range are accessed.
 This method cancels the restriction.
 ## Requirements